 Testing Azure Autoscale: Conclusion

-Try LoadView for yourself and received up to 5 free load tests to start.
+Try LoadView for yourself and receive up to 5 free load tests to start.